ianbarrere/ananke/README.md

 role-based configuration for the same path in a role directory.
 They will be merged into the same payload when sending to the device so that neither will get overwritten (as would otherwise happen with replace calls).
 It does this by importing the contents to a pyangbind binding, and then exporting them again.
-(The same functionality could be achieved with some recursive functions to merge JSON objects of arbitary depths, but it seems pyangbind already does that work in its deserialization.)
 This means that if you want to use this functionality, you need to both generate the required binding and put it somewhere importable for python.
 I keep mine in /var/lib/pyang_bindings and make sure that's in my python path.
 You can then import them directly.
 Once that is complete, define the binding that should apply to a particular path in